 In addition, you can configure quorum devices to ensure that specific rooms can form a cluster in the event of a failure.
 For guidelines about where to locate your quorum device, see Deciding How to Use Quorum Devices.

-Refer to your Solaris Volume Manager documentation for details about configuring diskset replicas.
+Refer to Solaris Volume Manager Administration Guide for details about configuring mirroring of a disk set's replicas.